broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### What does it return as output?

-The following files are stored in the path you specified for the `extract_output_gcs_dir` workflow output.
+The following files are stored in the Google Cloud Storage path specified in the `extract_output_gcs_dir` input.

 - Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
 - Size of output VCF files in MB